 Minor in Environmental and Sustainability Studies

-While RISE students are automatically enrolled in the minor, students that are not a part of RISE may add this to their major to strengthen their degree program.
+RISE and all MSU students are eligible to add the Minor in Environmental and Sustainability Studies to their major to add strength to their degree program.
 The minor is transcriptable and may be especially useful for students pursuing careers in:

 - the green economy sector (energy, transportation, food,)